IdanPerry/ShapesDrawer/README.md

 # Shapes Drawer
-A fairly simple drawer, might resembles the Paint of Windows and it's not a coincedence. this is a mini project i did durring the latest course i'm taking in Java, while pursuing the B.Sc. degree.
-I searched for other applications to get inspiration from and Paint was right there...
+This is a mini project i did which was a home assignment durring a Java course. it's A fairly simple drawer, might resembles the Paint of Windows which i took as a reference.

 #### Features
 - Various shapes drawings in various colors, filled or no filled with color